Creme de Cassis

 Use the freshest Black Currants you can.
 Wash and rinse.
 De-stemming is optional.
 First, soak the Black Currants in the red wine in a bowl for 48 hours.
 Then feed this mixture into a liquidiser.
 Tip all the resultant mush into a large bowl lined with doubled-up muslin.

-Now pull the muslin together and twist it, so the liquid is squeezed out into the bowl.
+Now pull the muslin together and twist it so the liquid squeezes out into the bowl.
 You’ll need a little strength to press it through the muslin, but be gentle as too much force will extract too much pectin, which will make the final Cassis too gloopy.
 If necessary, sieve the liquid to remove any pips and stems.

 Measure the liquid and put it into a preserving pan.
 A pressure cooker base is a good alternative, but ensure whatever pan you use doesn’t react with fruit acids.